Online multiple testing with super-uniformity reward: Online FWER control

 \subsection{Smoothing out the super-uniformity reward}

 The greedy policy described in the previous section is not always appropriate when time is considered on a potentially large period, because the sequence of critical values might fall too abruptly.
-Instead, we can smooth this effect over time, by distributing the reward collected at time $T-1$ overall times following $T$.
-To formalize this idea, we introduce a {\it SURE spending sequence} (see also Section~\ref{sec:WealthSpending}), which is defined as a non-negative sequence $\gamma' = (\gamma'_t)_{t \geq 1}$ such that $\sum_{t \geq 1} \gamma'_t \leq 1$.
-While this definition is mathematically equivalent to the definition of a spending sequence, the role of the SURE spending sequence is different, so we use a different name for it. \begin{definition} For any spending sequence $\gamma$ and any SURE spending sequence $\gamma'$, the online Bonferroni procedure with super-uniformity reward, denoted by $\AOBSURE = \{ \alphaOBSURE_t, t \geq 1\}$, is defined by the recursion
+Instead, we can smooth this effect over time, by distributing the reward collected at time $T-1$ over all times following $T$.
+To formalize this idea, we introduce a {\it SUR spending sequence} (see also Section~\ref{sec:WealthSpending}), which is defined as a non-negative sequence $\gamma' = (\gamma'_t)_{t \geq 1}$ such that $\sum_{t \geq 1} \gamma'_t \leq 1$.
+While this definition is mathematically the same as the definition of a spending sequence, the role of the SUR spending sequence is different, so we use a different name for it. \begin{definition} For any spending sequence $\gamma$ and any SUR spending sequence $\gamma'$, the online Bonferroni procedure with super-uniformity reward, denoted by $\AOBSURE = \{ \alphaOBSURE_t, t \geq 1\}$, is defined by the recursion